A quasi-Grassmannian gradient flow model for eigenvalue problems: Introduction

-The existing related research has primarily focused on finite-dimensional settings, particularly in problems requiring the computation of many eigenpairs, such as matrix-based models like Oja's flow.
-Significant progress has been made in analyzing the convergence and stability of such models \cite{chen1998global,yan1994global}.
-In fact, the analysis of Oja's flow can be seamlessly integrated into our more general framework.
-Our model not only accommodates such matrix-based models under weaker conditions but also naturally extends beyond traditional matrix settings to the operators.
+The corresponding Oja flow arising from the matrix setting has been widely studied, with convergence and stability results established in \cite{chen1998global,yan1994global}.
+In fact, the analysis of Oja's flow can be incorporated into our general framework.
+The present model accommodates such matrix-based flows under weaker initial orthogonality requirements and extends the flow formulation from matrices to infinite-dimensional operators.
+We also mention the spectral sensitivity analysis of Hiriart-Urruty and Ye \cite{HiriartUrrutyYe1995}, which concerns all eigenvalues of a symmetric matrix and is related to the present work through spectral variational analysis in the matrix setting rather than through gradient-flow dynamics.
+In contrast to spectral flows driven by potentials or other coefficients, our model evolves eigenfunction approximations directly in the ambient space and proves that the Stiefel constraint is recovered asymptotically from non-orthogonal initial data.

 The remainder of the paper is organized as follows.
 Section 2 introduces the fundamental notation and formulates the operator eigenvalue problem.
-Section 3 presents the quasi-Grassmannian gradient flow model, analyzing its well-posedness, and deriving the solutions' analytical representation.
+Section 3 presents the quasi-Grassmannian gradient flow model, analyzing its well-posedness, and deriving the solutions' analytic representation.
 Section 4 focuses on the asymptotic analysis, including asymptotic orthogonality, convergence to equilibrium, and convergence to the minimizer.
-Section 5 concludes the paper and outlines directions for our on-going and future works.
-Finally, Appendix provides the detailed proofs for the lemmas applied.
+Section 5 concludes the paper and outlines directions for our ongoing and future work.
+Finally, the Appendix provides the detailed proofs for the proposition, corollaries, and lemmas used in the paper.